Energy Transition

 It will also publish screening methodologies, operational recommended practices for energy management and optimization, and a database of venting scenarios and suggested solutions.
 We will continue revising and updating the IOGP-Ipieca energy efficiency compendium.

-Carbon Capture, Transportation and Storage Committee Contacts
+Carbon Capture, and Storage Committee Contacts

 Chair: Ola Miljeteig, Equinor